 Simultaneously, heat is recovered from the engine exhaust, jacket and water/oil cooling circuit.
 The heat is then made available for redistribution on-site.

-Download our brochure to learn how CHP can help you be more financially sustainable and drive efficiency.
+Register your details to download our brochure to learn how CHP can help you be more financially sustainable and drive efficiency.

-Download our rapid deployment guide to learn more about designing and deploying CHP.
+Complete the form to download our rapid deployment guide to learn more about designing and deploying CHP.

 We're with you every step of the way to ensure you get the most from CHP, from initial consultation to operating and maintaining your CHP plant.